oinam/notes/books/index.md

 # Books

-> Here are some of the exciting books that have inspired the Oinam Family through the ages.

 ## How to read books the right way

 1. Pick up multiple books from the same topic or category to go deeper.